Explanation of Course Numbers

 BMSC 8233.
 Integrative Bioinformatics.
 3 Credits.

 Bioinformatics techniques for analysis of macromolecular sequences, structures, gene expression arrays, and proteomics.
 Systems biology approaches to research problems.
-Restricted to permission of instructor.
-Prerequisites: BMSC 8230.
-Recommended background: undergraduate background in biology, computer sciences, biochemistry, or a related field.
+Permission of the instructor required prior to enrollment.
+Prerequisite: BMSC 8230.
+Recommended background: Undergraduate background in biology, computer sciences, biochemistry, or a related field.

 BMSC 8235.
 Applied Biostatistics for Basic Research.
 2 Credits.

 The handling and interpretation of large data sets, including biological data and genomic data.
-Restricted to Permission of instructor.
-Prerequisites: none.
+Permission of the instructor required prior to enrollment.